syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-XPS-to-PDF.md

 ---
 title: Working with XPS document to PDF Conversion | Syncfusion
-description: This section explains converting XPS document to PDF
+description: This section explains how to converting XPS document to PDF document by using Syncfusion .NET PDF library.
 platform: file-formats
 control: PDF
 documentation: UG